destroflyer/maniascript/docs/manialinks/elements.md

 | `cursorcolor`      | Color  | Color of the current time cursor                                                                                        | F00                                                |
 | `keycolor`         | Color  | Color of the keyframes (TODO: Check)                                                                                    | TODO (based on replay editor, it's probably cyan?) |

-TODO: Check and describe if/how to add blocks (with keyframes?) to the timeline (either via XML or Maniascript).
+TODO: Check and describe if/how to add blocks (with keyframes?) to the timeline (either via XML (children like for `graph`?) or Maniascript).

 ## Frame